rsrdesarrollo/SaSSHimi/README.md

 ## License

-This project is licensed under the Apache License Version 2.0- see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache License Version 2.0- see the [LICENSE](LICENSE) file for details